ryantd42/NY-Legislative-Git/2023/A7368A-2023/bill.md

  enhancement and aircraft deicing facility located in the towns of  Cice- ro,  De Witt and Salina at the Syracuse Hancock International Airport at 1000 Colonel Eileen Collins Boulevard.
-  3. "Best value" shall  mean  the  basis  for  awarding  contracts  for services  to  the  bidder  that  optimizes quality, cost and efficiency,

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11514-03-3
+  LBD11514-05-3
- A. 7368  2
+ A. 7368--A  2

- price and performance criteria, which may include, but  is  not  limited
+  3. "Best value" shall  mean  the  basis  for  awarding  contracts  for services  to  the  bidder  that  optimizes quality, cost and efficiency, price and performance criteria, which may include, but  is  not  limited
  to:
   (a) the quality of the contractor's performance on previous projects;